cosmic-utils/.github/profile/README.md

 This is not an official COSMIC™ Organization from System76.
 This is for hosting community applications and applets for the COSMIC™ Desktop.

+Core applications include:

+- Calculator for COSMIC™ :  A simple calculator for the COSMIC™ desktop.
+- Tasks for COSMIC™ :  A simple task management application for the COSMIC™ desktop.
+- Stellarshot :  A simple backup application using Rustic for the COSMIC™ desktop.

+Extra applications include:

+- Tweaks for COSMIC™ : A tweaking tool for the COSMIC™ desktop.
+- WebApps :  Web applications at your fingertips.

 <!--

 **Here are some ideas to get you started:**